 Sarah Woods works in collaboration with scientists, charities and campaigners to communicate current issues through innovative drama.
 For BBC radio, she has written over 30 plays, series, adaptations and drama-documentaries.
 Over the last few years, her work for Radio 4 includes Watch Me, The State of Water, My Life with Flu and A Speck of Dust.
 She is currently dramatising Karl Marx’s Das Kapital.

-Above photo of Lenny Henry (host of the BBC Audio Drama Awards): BBC.
+Above photo of Lenny Henry (pictured hosting last year’s BBC Audio Drama Awards): BBC.
 Photo of Sarah Woods: Christa Holka